barchart/alerting-service-public/docs/content/product_overview.md

 ## Data Feed Catalog

-Barchart offers an exhaustive array of **market data** feeds from exchanges around the world — consult our [website](https://www.barchart.com/solutions/data/market) for specifics.
+Barchart offers an exhaustive array of real-time **market data** feeds from exchanges around the world — consult our [website](https://www.barchart.com/solutions/data/market) for specifics.
 Furthermore, Barchart offers supplemental/derived data feeds like news articles, technical analysis, and opinions.

 The Barchart Alerting Service can monitor any of these feeds.
 Refer to the [Appendix: Data Feed Catalog](/content/appendices/data_feeds) for full listing.
 Here are some examples: